kkalass/rdf_vocabularies/README.md

 [🌐 **Official Homepage**](https://kkalass.github.io/rdf_vocabularies/)

-`rdf_vocabularies` is a collection of well known RDF vocabularies as Dart constants, grouped in classes.
-The library provides a type-safe way to work with RDF data in Dart applications, making it easier to build Semantic Web and Linked Data applications.
+`rdf_vocabularies` provides type-safe access to standard RDF vocabulary terms as Dart constants.
+The library is designed for both RDF newcomers and experts, offering structured ways to work with semantic data while maintaining compilation-time safety.

+## Package Characteristics

+- **Zero Runtime Overhead**: Nearly all content is composed of compile-time constants
+- **Small Binary Size**: Minimal impact on your application's size
+- **Type Safety**: Catch vocabulary usage errors at compile time
+- **IDE Assistance**: Get autocompletion and documentation directly in your editor

 ## Features

-- **Type-safe RDF terms**: Access common RDF vocabulary terms as typed Dart constants
+- **Dual Interface**: Choose between class-specific access for beginners or full vocabulary access for experts
+- **Comprehensive Coverage**: Access terms from popular RDF vocabularies (Schema.org, FOAF, Dublin Core, etc.)
-- **Comprehensive documentation**: Each term includes its original description from the vocabulary
+- **Rich Documentation**: Each term includes its original description from the vocabulary
-- **Two usage approaches**:
-  - For RDF beginners: Use generated class-specific constants (e.g., `SchemaPerson.name`)
-  - For RDF experts: Access the full vocabulary (e.g., `Schema.Person`, `Schema.name`)
+- **Seamless Integration**: Works perfectly with the `rdf_core` library

 ## Getting Started